vivekpatil/movieworldapp-react-ts/README.md

 - **Local Development API**: For testing with local backend

-## 🎯 Future Enhancements

-- Search functionality
-- Movie filtering and sorting
-- User favorites and watchlists
-- Movie recommendations
-- User reviews and ratings

-## 🐛 Known Issues

-- Check the browser console for any runtime errors
-- Ensure API endpoints are accessible
-- Some older browsers may require polyfills

 ## 📄 License

 This project is private and not licensed for public use.